-- Proof of concept demonstration (functional and visual via "works-like" and "looks-like" prototypes) - Discussion of why and to what extent the proposed design fulfills product requirements - Discussion of potential for future research and development of ON TRACK - Reflection on distributed collaboration and information management framework (including the role of each team member) - Discussion of individual learning insights
+- Proof of concept demonstration (functional and visual via "works-like" and "looks-like" prototypes) - Discussion of why and to what extent the proposed design fulfills the requirements; illustration by example(s) - Discussion of potential for future research and development of Catch Up! - Reflection on distributed collaboration and information management framework (including the role of each team member) - Discussion of individual learning insights

-B.) Oral presentation of an executive summary for a delegation of A-Welle's directorate (duration: 7 minutes/team)
+B.) Oral presentation of an executive summary for a delegation of NZZ's directorate (duration: 7 minutes/team)

-- C.) Physical deliverables (due at final presentation) - Prototypes of proposed design - Copies of renderings of proposed design - 5 copies of a comprehensive final project report, which should include the following sections: - Executive summary clearly outlining the key points of the proposed design and why A-Welle should pursue it. - Background research section documenting any relevant background research that was conducted. - Requirements section documenting the final list of design requirement the team generated and the key stakeholders the requirements target. - Design development section documenting the different ideas that were generated and the decision making process that was used to select the final concept (with rationale). - Design specification section documenting the specifications of the proposed design (detailed engineering drawings, including materials information should be placed here). - Design Process section documenting the overall design development and interdisciplinary processes that were used by the team (including reflection on the multi-cultural and interdisciplinary aspects of the project).
+- C.) Physical deliverables (due at final presentation) - (Interactive) prototype(s) demonstrating the proposed concept - 5 copies of a comprehensive Final Project Report, which should include the following sections: - Executive Summary clearly outlining the key points of the proposed design and why the NZZ Media Group should pursue it. - Background research section documenting any relevant background research that was conducted. - Requirements section documenting the final list of design requirements that the team has generated and how they relate to the different stakeholders.

+- Design Development section documenting the different ideas that were generated and the decision making process that was used to select the final concept (with rationale). - Design Specification section documenting the specifications of the proposed design (detailed engineering drawings, programming protocols and materials information should be placed here). - Design Process section documenting the overall design development and interdisciplinary processes that were used by the team (including reflection on the multi-cultural and trans-disciplinary aspects of the project).